-This will be my fourth and final post on Mission: Food regarding my recent Disney cruise (but stay tuned because I have a couple that will be featured on the DisneyFoodBlog)!
+This will be my fourth and final post regarding my recent Disney cruise (but stay tuned because I have a couple that will be featured on the DisneyFoodBlog)!
 Today I will be discussing brunch at Palo, the adults-only Italian restaurant which can be found on all four Disney Cruise Line ships.

 Inspired by the city of Venice, Palo has one of the most beautiful blown glass chandeliers I've ever seen.
 Ironwork and Italian paintings make up a big part of the decor in this lovely space.
 It's definitely more upscale in terms of service and food than the rotational dining rooms.

 Palo features brunch on all sea days and dinner every night, each for an additional fee of $25 per person.
 Way back on our very first Disney cruise, we tried both brunch and dinner and both are excellent options.
 On the most recent couple of cruises we opted for brunch.
 A complimentary glass of Prosecco or a mimosa is included with the meal.

 The highlight of brunch at Palo is the cold buffet.
 There are multiple stations set up with a variety of cold dishes such as shrimp cocktail, king crab legs, virgin bloody mary shooters with shrimp, smoked salmon, caviar, prosciutto and other charcuterie, a variety of cheeses, breads, and pastries and so much more.
 Here are some photos from the cold buffet as well as some of my personal choices 🙂

 |My first round of choices!
 Some crostini, prosciutto-wrapped asparagus, caprese salad, caviar, eggplant parmesan, smoked salmon, scallop, tuna, and bloody mary shooter with shrimp|

 |My second round of choices also include prosciutto with melon, olive bread, blue cheese and walnut bread, and a selection of cheeses|